Vitaly Janelt: 2023–24 season

 Janelt was an ever-present in all competitions during 2023–24 season and ended the campaign with 42 appearances and one goal, scored in a 4–2 defeat to Newcastle United on the final day of the season.
-Following the loss of first-choice wing backs Rico Henry and Aaron Hickey due to injury, he deputised at left wing back on an ad-hoc basis.
+Following the loss of first-choice wing-backs Rico Henry and Aaron Hickey due to injury, he deputised at left wing back on an ad-hoc basis.
 Janelt's performances during the 2023–24 season were recognised with the Brentford Players' Player of the Year award.
 As a testament to his durability, during the season, Janelt became the first Brentford player to make 100 Premier League appearances.

-2024–2025
+2024–2026

 Despite playing with a heel complaint, Janelt was again a virtual ever-present during the 2024–25 season.
-He started in all but six of his 35 appearances in all competitions and missed the final five matches of the season to undergo surgery on his heel issue.
-Janelt returned to match play in mid-September 2025.
+He started in all but six of his 35 appearances in all competitions and captained the team in six matches.
+After missing the final five matches of the season to undergo surgery on his heel issue, Janelt returned to match play in mid-September 2025.
+He broke back into the starting lineup in mid-December 2025 and in January 2026 he signed a new 4 1/2-year contract, with the option of a further year.
+Either side of 2 1/2 months out with a metatarsal injury, Janelt made 30 appearances and scored one goal during the 2025–26 season.

 International career

 Janelt was capped by Germany at U15, U17, U19, U20 and U21 levels.
 He was a part of the Germany squads at the 2015 UEFA European U17 Championship and the 2015 U17 World Cup.
 Janelt made four appearances during the U21 team's successful 2021 UEFA European U21 Championship qualifying campaign.
 He made four substitute appearances during the team's successful finals campaign.
-On 25 September 2021, it was reported that German senior head coach Hansi Flick was present at one of Janelt's club matches.

 In a bid to represent Bosnia and Herzegovina at senior international level, Janelt was granted Bosnian citizenship on 17 March 2025.

+On September 2026, he was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.